 Yes, a library card is needed to check out items from the library.

 A new library card costs $1.00 which can be paid in cash, check or with a debit/credit card.
 You need to have current picture identification printed with your name and current Saratoga Springs address.
 We will also accept picture identification and recently delivered mail or pay stub, current auto insurance card or current year property tax notice with your name and current Saratoga Springs address printed on it.

 When you received your library card, you agreed to be responsible for all fines, damages, losses and collection fees associated with your account.

-An adult card for individuals over 18 can have as many as 50 items checked out and are limited to 10 DVDs, 5 video games, and 3 kits.
-A youth card for individuals between the ages of 13-17 can have as many as 10 items checked out are limited to 20 DVDs, 5 video games, and 3 kits.
-A child card for individuals under 12 can have as many as 5 items checked out.
-DVDs and video games must be checked out on an adult card.
+An adult card for individuals over 18 can have as many as 100 items checked out and are limited to 20 DVDs, 5 video games, and 3 kits.
+A youth card for individuals between the ages of 13-17 can have as many as 30 items checked out are limited to 20 DVDs, 5 video games, and 3 kits.
+A child card for individuals under 12 can have as many as 20 items checked out are limited to 20 DVDs, 5 video games, and 3 kits.